 Dr. Gregoski’s research focuses on transforming the current healthcare model through the use of gene x environment (GxE) and technology infused interventions particularly focusing in the areas of obesity, cardiovascular diseases (CVD), and type II diabetes.
 He has previously published several manuscripts pertaining to GxE contributions to CV disease development/behavioral intervention efficacy, and technology infused mHealth interventions including: a smartphone stress reduction program capable of reducing BP, a medication adherence system to improve BP control, and a Bluetooth enabled acceleration tracker for minimally amble wound-therapy patients.
 He is currently working on several ongoing collaborative projects with researchers from Jackson State, The University of South Carolina, Pennington Biomedical Institute, and MUSC.

 Dr. Gregoski maintains a leading role in researching a range of topics from genomes to smartphones in the pursuit of developing personalized medicine interventions to aid in the reduction of health disparities among minority populations.
 His research has received multiple Citation Awards and a Research Scholar Award from the American Psychosomatic Society.
 He has also been a recipient of a Meritorious Citation Award from the Society of Behavioral Medicine and a recipient of best poster at the Georgia Statewide Childhood Obesity meeting.
-His most recent professional mHealth presentations included Wireless Health 2011&2012, The 2012 South Carolina Translation Award mHealth Conference, and the 2012 Clinical and Translational Science Award Consortium Steering Committee meeting and the 2013 & 2013 Society of Behavioral Medicine meetings.
+His most recent professional mHealth presentations included Wireless Health 2011&2012, The 2012 South Carolina Translation Award mHealth Conference, the 2012 Clinical and Translational Science Award Consortium Steering Committee meeting and the 2013 & 2013 Society of Behavioral Medicine meetings.